gourisabale18/Credit-Card-Fraud-Detection-Using-Big-Data-Analytics/README.md

 ## Credit Card Fraud Detection Using Real Time Big Data Analytics

+### Overview

+This project aims to develop a real-time big data analytics application that is used for Credit Card Fraud Detection.
+As a part of this project, we will perform real-time data processing of Credit Card Transactions using Apache Kafka Streaming.
+We will detect fraudulent transactions using Apache Spark and Machine Learning Algorithms and make predictions by learning from historical data.
+The results of fraudulent transactions and normal transactions would be displayed in the form of alerts on intelligent Dashboards.

 ## Technolgoies and Langauges Used:
 1. Java/ Spring Boot, Python, Scala
 2. Apache Kafka, Avro Schema